LTB2022/May11_StateMachine_M4_Demo_Code/README.md

 # Base_StateMachine_RTC_SDcard
-An integration of the State Machine, Real-time Clock and SD card datalogging
+An integration of the State Machine, Real-time Clock, SD card datalogging and outputs to enable epaper screens on the M4 express running Arduino code.

-This is Rev_4, is a major change.
-Now each state writes its relevant data to the SD card.

-Remaining issue: Need to decide if Excel can handle the summing or the code will do this.
-Further research into global variables needed, read the notes on the the 'commit' for this revision of code.
+This is Rev_5, which integrates all components to demonstrate a deployable prototype.

+Remaining issues:

+1. The M4 express running the Arduino code continously refreshes the screen due to the high signal present at the input. we need to stop polling the pin after a signal is initially read as high.

+2. This working machine needs to be transferred to a Raspberry Pi.